 Daniel Stranahan is a Wilderness Therapy Field Instructor living out of his camper truck in the Southwest.
-Daniel writes about his experience in this outdoor career and the lifestyle that surrounds it.
+In this guest post, Daniel writes about his experience in this outdoor career and the lifestyle that surrounds it.
 Follow Daniel on Instagram and checkout his photography here.

 My first encounter with a wilderness therapy program was non-optional.
 I was fourteen, excited to be discovering drugs and doing my research at all the wrong moments.
 Before science class was not a good time to get high, but at the time I had little concern.
 Before I knew it the summer was beginning, and my parents sat me down, together, which being divorced they rarely did.
 I was told that the next day I’d be on a plane to Utah, and backpacking for an undetermined amount of time.

 I spent 8 weeks in the woods, learned a ton about who I was, what I cared about and how to talk about my feelings (which, to this day men are rarely taught).
 Today, I run around the Utah desert as a field Instructor at a program called Evoke Therapy, formerly Second Nature.